davidmunoz4185/neighborhood/README.md

 Take into account that if you have no connectivity, an alert message will appear ...

+also you can visit:

+You can visit the project by the url: http://52.59.22.103/neighborhood

+where the project runs ...

+I hope you like it ...

 ## Technology used ...

 In order to finish this project I have used: